-Schools can collect extra food for a short time to hold an on-site pop up pantry for community members in need.
-It may be necessary for a 501c3 non profit to oversee this donation to qualify for the Good Samaritan federal liability coverage.
-But the new DC Save Good Food Act, if it passes the DC Council, will extend the liability coverage to anyone donating at anytime.
+Schools can collect extra food for a short time to hold an on-site pop-up pantry for community members in need.
+Currently, it is necessary for a 501c3 non-profit to oversee this donation to qualify for the Good Samaritan federal liability coverage.
+However, the new DC Save Good Food Act, if it passes the DC Council, will extend the liability coverage to permit donation directly to individuals in need.

 Food Recovery School Resources

 WWF: Food Waste Warrior Toolkit (For Schools)